 Who gets paid more, EMTs or paramedics?

-- Paramedics can earn over twice the salary that EMTs do.
+- The average paramedic salary can be twice as much as an EMT's.
 This is a reflection of their extensive training and advanced life-saving capabilities.

 How long does it take to become an EMT?